Digital Signature Algorithm

 The Digital Signature Algorithm (DSA) is a public-key cryptosystem and Federal Information Processing Standard for digital signatures, based on the mathematical concept of modular exponentiation and the discrete logarithm problem.
+In a digital signature system, there is a keypair involved, consisting of a private and a public key.
+In this system a signing entity that declared their public key can generate a signature using their private key, and a verifier can assert the source if it verifies the signature correctly using the declared public key.
 DSA is a variant of the Schnorr and ElGamal signature schemes.